teodorpatras/SideMenuController/README.md

 public func embed(centerViewController: UViewController)
 ```

-**Important Note:** In case you want the center view controller to be of different type than `UINavigationController`, you'll have to add the menu button to one/all of its children navigation controllers programmatically. `SideMenuController` defines an extension to `UINavigationController` in order to make it easy to do that.
+**Important Note:** In case you want the center view controller to be of a different type than `UINavigationController`, you'll have to add the menu button to one/all of its children navigation controllers programmatically. `SideMenuController` defines an extension to `UINavigationController` in order to make it easy to do that.
 Just call `navigationController.addSideMenuButton()`. **Before calling that method, make sure the navigation controller is already embedded inside the `SideMenuController`'s child controller hierarchy.**

 Example with `UITabBarController`: